paulowalmeida/ulha-angular-stack/store-based-component-plugin/docs/about.md

-# **State Based Component Plugin**
+# **Store Based Component Plugin**

-The State Based Component Plugin is an aggregate of technologies and architectural concepts and design patterns that make it easy to create a component that uses state management and API communication under the hood.
+The Store Based Component Plugin is an aggregate of technologies and architectural concepts and design patterns that make it easy to create a component that uses state management and API communication under the hood.

 This plugin supports being installed in both angular projects created from the stack and by the conventional method.